What does the West invest in Africa? – DW – 07/05/2024

 Growing investment in energy

-From oil to infrastructure to agriculture, there's beeb growing interest in Africa, especially in light of major global events.
+From oil to infrastructure to agriculture, there's been growing interest in Africa, especially in light of major global events.

-Since Russia's invasiopn of Ukraine, Western countries are also courting Africa's energy sector in a bid to wean themselves off their dependence on Russian energy.
+Since Russia's invasion of Ukraine, Western countries are also courting Africa's energy sector in a bid to wean themselves off their dependence on Russian energy.

-He adds, however, that there is also a shift in Western investment to oil and gas opportunities on the continent, which he only expects to grow.
+He added, however, that there is also a shift in Western investment to oil and gas opportunities on the continent, which he only expects to grow.

-When it comes to meeting energy needs, Western-championed green policies appear to only extend so far into the Dark Continent.
+When it comes to meeting energy needs, Western-championed green policies appear to only extend so far into the continent.

 A touch of colonialism